FHA 203k loan – Buy and fix up a home with one loan in 2020

 Limited 203k mortgage (formerly known as the 203k Streamline)

-This option allows you to do relatively minor repair work.
+This option allows you to do most cosmetic repair work.
 Things like kitchens and bathrooms.

 The stated limit to costs is $35,000.
 However, an FHA 203k loan requires a “buffer” equal to 15 percent of the total bids.
 This buffer is called a contingency.
 It’s a “just in case” fund to cover cost overruns by your contractor.
 (If the contingency fund is not used, it is credited back to you).
 So, your “real” maximum repair job can cost around $31,000.